Alice's Adventures in Wonderland: Plot

-The White Rabbit appears looking for the gloves and fan.
-Mistaking Alice for his maidservant, he orders her to go to his house and retrieve them.
-Alice finds another bottle and drinks from it, which causes her to grow to such an extent that she gets stuck in the house.
+Mistaking her for his maidservant, the White Rabbit orders Alice to go to his house and retrieve his lost gloves and fan.
+Alice finds another bottle and drinks from it, causing her to grow to such an extent that she gets stuck in the house.
 Attempting to extract her, the White Rabbit and his neighbours eventually take to hurling pebbles that turn into small cakes.
 Alice eats one and shrinks herself, allowing her to flee into the forest.
 She meets a Caterpillar seated on a mushroom and smoking a hookah.
-During the Caterpillar's questioning, Alice begins to admit to her current identity crisis, compounded by her inability to remember a poem.
+Under the Caterpillar's questioning, Alice begins to admit to her current identity crisis, compounded by her inability to remember a poem.
 Before crawling away, the Caterpillar says that a bite of one side of the mushroom will make her larger, while a bite from the other side will make her smaller.
 During a period of trial and error, Alice's neck extends between the treetops, frightening a pigeon who mistakes her for a serpent.
 After shrinking to an appropriate height, Alice arrives at the home of a Duchess, who owns a perpetually grinning Cheshire Cat.
 The Duchess's baby, whom she hands to Alice, transforms into a piglet, which Alice releases into the woods.
 The Cheshire Cat appears to Alice and directs her toward the Hatter and March Hare before disappearing, leaving his grin behind.
-Alice finds the Hatter, March Hare, and a sleepy Dormouse in the midst of a tea party.
-The Hatter explains that it is always 6 p.m. (tea time), claiming that time is standing still as punishment for the Hatter trying to "kill it".
-A conversation ensues around the table, and the riddle "Why is a raven like a writing desk?" is brought up.
-Alice impatiently decides to leave, calling the party stupid.
+Alice finds the Hatter, March Hare, and a sleepy Dormouse in the middle of a tea party.
+The Hatter explains that it is always 6 p.m. (tea time) – the consequence of his having quarrelled with Time.
+Unable to answer the riddle "Why is a raven like a writing desk?", and considering the company rude, Alice walks off, declaring "It's the stupidest tea-party I ever was at in all my life!"